isc-projects/kea/doc/sphinx/kea-messages.rst

     obtaining IPv6 lease for address %1 and lease type %2

 Logged at debug log level 50.
-A debug message issued when the server is attempting to obtain an IPv6 lease from the memory file database for the specified address.
+This debug message is issued when the server is attempting to obtain an IPv6 lease from the memory file database for the specified address.

 DHCPSRV_MEMFILE_GET_CLIENTID